Joy Chen

 Joy's bio

-Joy holds an MBA and M.A. in Urban Planning from UCLA, a BA from Duke University, and a Diversity & Inclusion certificate from Cornell University.
-She is a 2004 American Marshall Memorial Fellow.
+Joy holds an MBA and an M.A. in Urban Planning from UCLA and a B.A. from Duke University.
+She is a 2004 American Marshall Memorial Fellow, fluent in Mandarin Chinese and English, and brings a deeply global perspective to her work.

 To watch a 3-minute Wall Street Journal video feature on Joy's impact in China, please scroll down.